-There are a lot of reasons why finding collaborators is difficult.
+There are a lot of reasons why finding a music collaborator is difficult.
 Maybe we don’t feel ready, don’t know how or where to find them, or even don’t like to collaborate in the first place.
 But great songs come faster and more frequently when we work together.
 As solo writers, it’s much more difficult to break out of our limited perspective to grow into creative spaces we don’t even know exist.

 If you’ve never tried writing a song with another writer, it’s time to try it out.
 Even if all your collaborations up until this point have been characterized by awkwardness, unproductiveness, or even a power struggle, I urge you to keep trying.
 I, for one, have experienced all of these feelings at various times, but I find that a good rule of thumb is to start where it’s comfortable.
 Look within your circle of friends, songwriters, and musicians you already know and work with to pen some songs together.

 If you’ve explored every avenue and are still a loner, try enrolling in a local community college course or extension course.
 Group guitar, songwriting, and voice lessons are all great places to find musicians with common interests and goals.
+These are great places to find a music collaborator.

 Ask around for a referral to a private instrumental teacher who might also write songs.
 This is especially important if you are a lyricist in need of a strong instrumentalist to add that framework to your songwriting.